With Airtable, teams can build apps to power their workflows, all working from the same data sources, and all updated in real time.

 Create a space for collaborators to add or view comments on a selected record.

 While you’re more than welcome to add as many elements to your interface as you’d like, we recommend choosing only the elements critical to your workflow to avoid information overload.
 For example, try limiting the number of text boxes in your interface, and cut down on the amount of scrolling needed to view all your information.

 Clicking some elements will bring up edit access options, letting you classify them as view-only or editable.
 Editable elements are a great way to make an interface actionable for your collaborators.
 For example, you may want your collaborators to update the status of a campaign, or assign an owner—in that case, marking the element as “editable” is ideal.

 To apply user filtering, first check that you have an existing collaborator field in the table you added to your interface.
 If you select “filter by” on the layout or any element that is pulling data from the base, then choose the collaborator field and make it equal to “current user.”
 This means that when each collaborator views the interface, they will only see the information that is relevant to them.

-That’s a wrap. 🎁 You now have a functional, organized interface you can access at any time from your base and customize the experience for your collaborators and stakeholders so they know exactly what you need from them (and dazzle them in the process).
+That’s a wrap. 🎁You now have a functional, organized interface you can access at any time from your base.
+You can customize the experience for your collaborators and stakeholders, so they know exactly what you need from them (and dazzle them in the process).
 And you can create as many unique interfaces as you want—for each workflow, campaign, or whatever else you dream up.